 Preventative Action: Identifying and Addressing Fire Hazards

-Preventative action is key to keeping our families safe from the dangers of house fires.
+Preventative action is key to keeping our families safe from the dangers of house fire hazards.
 Here are some common fire hazards in the home and steps we can take to prevent them:

 Clothes dryers are one of the most ignored potential fire hazards in the home, yet we use them several times a week.
 Several factors contribute to dryer fires, including: